About Lawton Oklahoma

 American bison, prairie dogs, elk, and long horn cattle are all found just a few minutes north of Lawton in the Wichita Mountains National Wildlife Refuge.
 With an extensive population of native plant and animal wildlife, the refuge is also home to the Holy City of the Wichitas, America's longest running Easter passion play.

-Just 90 miles north of Lawton is the capitol of Oklahoma, Oklahoma City.
+Just 90 miles north of Lawton is the capital of Oklahoma, Oklahoma City.
 With a wide range of dining and shopping locations, Oklahoma City includes among its many attractions Frontier City, Myriad Botanical Gardens, and The National Cowboy and Western Heritage Museum.